mapr-demos/mapr-streams-sparkstreaming-hbase/README.txt

 Step 2: use scp to copy the ms-sparkstreaming-1.0.jar to the mapr sandbox or cluster

 also use scp to copy the data  sensor.csv file from the data folder to the cluster put this file in a folder called data.
 The producer reads from this file to send messages.

+copy the jar from the target folder to the sandbox or cluster:

 scp  ms-sparkstreaming-1.0.jar user01@ipaddress:/user/user01/.
 if you are using virtualbox: